 MVCC – the Mar Vista Community Council – is a city-certified Neighborhood Council made up of people who live, work, own property or have some other connection to Mar Vista.

 Local engagement is important because no one understands a neighborhood better than the people who live, work and play there.
 The vision of a citywide system of independent and influential neighborhood councils, and the creation of a city department (the Department of Neighborhood Empowerment) to guide that process, was the centerpiece of the new City Charter that was approved by the voters in June 1999.

-Board members are not compensated for their work, but Neighborhood Councils receive public funds – normally $37,000 – to support their activities.
+Board members are not compensated for their work, but Neighborhood Councils receive public funds – in years past $37,000-$42,000 – to support their activities.
 This may include creating events and programs that respond to the unique needs of their community, providing neighborhood purpose grants to schools and non-profits, and advocating on behalf of the issues of concern to the community.

 Neighborhood Councils are subject to the Brown Act - California's Open Meetings law.
 They must post board and committee agendas at least 72-hours before a meeting and hold meetings in a location accessible to the public, including the handicapped.

 MVCC is NOT a Neighborhood Association.
 The area included within MVCC is home to eight Neighborhood Associations.
 These may or may-not be 501(c)3 not-for-profit organizations, are not city-certified, do not receive city funding, and are not subject to the Brown Act.